Definitely-not-AWS-Workshops/workshop-1-blog/content/_index.md

 Assume that you own a domain name.
 The services used in this workshop charge per usage, although most of them have a free tier, so unless you used the free tier for other workloads, it will cost you **under $0.5** to run this workshop.
 Please look at the different services' pricing pages to see their cost.

 {{% notice warning %}}
-To avoid incurring charges, move to the [Clean Up]() section after the workshop to clean up the resources provisioned.
+To avoid incurring charges, move to the [Cleanup](./8-Cleanup/) section after the workshop to clean up the resources provisioned.
 {{% /notice %}}

 #### Github Repositories ####